#You’ve been missed campaign

 Sajda has over two decades of experience in the early years, family support and mental health sector ranging from advocacy, delivering well-being training.
 Having led research into the mental health needs of South Asian young people in the B8 area of Birmingham, Sajda leads the National Lottery Community funded project created in response to the findings.

 Among Sajda’s many professional achievements include her work with the United Nations Office on Drugs and Crime (UNODC) in Pakistan where she delivered training to multi agency teams alongside parents as partners and setting up her own independent consultancy in business development through coaching and mentoring in 2012.
-Sajda is a National trainer for Mental Health First Aid England as well as independently delivering all Adult and Youth Products and also holds a license to deliver Emotional First Aid, and more recently has become a Suicide First Aid Tutor.
+Sajda is a National trainer for Mental Health First Aid England as well as independently delivering all Adult and Youth Products and also holds a license to deliver Emotional First Aid, and more recently has become a national Tutor for Suicide First Aid.

 Sajda enjoys reading and quality time outdoors.